 Of course this is rather a broad generalisation, because some English and Swiss watches, usually the best quality, did carry the manufacturer's name.
 And before the middle of the nineteenth century, some Swiss watches, usually of the worst quality, carried fake names pretending that they were of English or American manufacture.
 These are sometimes called "Dutch forgeries" or "Dutch fakes", because in the eighteenth century they were imported into Britain from the low countries and it was assumed that they were made there, but in fact they were made in Switzerland.
 They were given false names, "Tarts, London" being a common one, and exported all over the world, exploiting the reputation of English watch makers.
 See Dutch Fakes or Dutch Forgeries for more on this.
 The large scale faking of Swiss watches in the far east is an ironic modern twist on this story.

 The reasons for these differences came from the way that the watch manufacturing industries in each country arose and developed.
 In the three sections of this page devoted to English, American and Swiss watches I discuss why this was for each country.
 In the final section I discuss what the numbers often found on watch movements and cases mean, and whether you can use them to discover who made a watch.

 If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

 It is very rare to find on an English watch the name of the person who actually "made" it.
-The reason for this is the way that English watches were made, which meant that there was no one maker in the traditionally understood meaning of the word; it was more of a team effort.
+One of the reasons for this is the way that English watches were made, which meant that there was no one maker in the traditionally understood meaning of the word; it was more of a team effort.

 English watches were almost all made entirely using craft methods, hand tools and simple hand powered machines, and the system of "putting out".
 Each part was made or finished by an individual craftsman working in his own home or small workshop, often working for several different customers.